Helm Chart Configuration & Dependencies

 This guide provides a structured approach to deploying Exivity on Kubernetes using Helm, including all required dependencies and configuration steps.

-Key Configuration Options
+Key Configuration Optionsβ

 Below are the most important Helm values to consider for a typical deployment.
 For the full list and advanced options, always refer to the values.yaml.

-Value | Description | Example |
+| Value | Description | Example |

 licence | Exivity license key.
 Use demo for evaluation, or request a trial/production key. | licence: "demo" |

-ingress.enabled | Enable/disable ingress. | ingress.enabled: true |
+π¦ ingress.enabled | Enable/disable ingress. | ingress.enabled: true |

-ingress.host | Hostname for ingress. | ingress.host: exivity.example.com |
+π¦ ingress.host | Hostname for ingress. | ingress.host: exivity.example.com |

-postgresql.enabled | Deploy embedded PostgreSQL (true) or use external (false). | postgresql.enabled: false |
+π postgresql.enabled | Deploy embedded PostgreSQL or use external PostgreSQL. | postgresql.enabled: false |

-postgresql.host | Hostname for external PostgreSQL. | postgresql.host: db.example.com |
+π postgresql.host | Hostname for external PostgreSQL. | postgresql.host: db.example.com |

-rabbitmq.enabled | Deploy embedded RabbitMQ (true) or use external (false). | rabbitmq.enabled: false |
+π rabbitmq.enabled | Deploy embedded RabbitMQ or use external RabbitMQ. | rabbitmq.enabled: false |

-rabbitmq.host | Hostname for external RabbitMQ. | rabbitmq.host: mq.example.com |
+π rabbitmq.host | Hostname for external RabbitMQ. | rabbitmq.host: mq.example.com |

-service.tag | Image tag for all services. | service.tag: "3.29.3" |
+π¦ service.tag | Image tag for Exivity service images.
+If empty, the chart default is used. | service.tag: "3.38.4" |

 - Kubernetes cluster (cloud or on-premises)

-installed- Sufficient cluster resources (see System requirements)
+kubectlandhelminstalled- Sufficient cluster resources (see System requirements)

-1. NFS Storage Setup
+1. Shared Storage Setupβ

-Install NFS Server Provisioner (example)
+Install NFS Server Provisioner (example)β

 helm repo add nfs-ganesha-server-and-external-provisioner https://kubernetes-sigs.github.io/nfs-ganesha-server-and-external-provisioner/